ldn-softdev/jtc/README.md

 Walk path feature is easy to understand - it's only made of 2 types of lexemes:
   - subscripts - enclosed into `[`, `]`: subscripts let traversing JSON tree downwards and **upwards**
-  - search lexemes - encased into `<`, `>`: search lexemes facilitate either full match or Regex search.
+  - search lexemes - encased as `<..>` or `>..<` (for a recursive and non-recursive search respectively): search lexemes facilitate various match criteria defined by an optional suffix.

 Both types of lexemes are iterable - subscript let iterating over children of currently addressed iterables node (array/object), while iterable search lexemes let iterating over all matches for a given search criteria.